BrittleSkittle/Intersection-Cameras/README.md

 9. run `rosrun tf2_ros static_transform_publisher 0.75464242 -1.047124 1.22725315 53.92585782 11.09066286 127.50423895 cam_1_depth_optical_frame cam_2_depth_optical_frame` on main node using the returned `x y z yaw pitch roll` for each camera transformation.
 10. run `rviz` and add each pointcloud by selecting add -> by topic -> cam_x/depth/color/points/pointcloud2.
 Change flat squares to points under each pointcloud -> style for better fps.
 11. Change the fixed frame from "map" to "cam_2_depth_optical_frame"

+#Troubleshooting
+- If camera is not loading try `sudo apt-get remove librealsense2-dkms`